-As you may expect, mini cribs tend to have a lower recommended weight compared to standard or full-sized cribs.
+As you may expect, mini cribs tend to have a lower recommended weight compared to standard or full-sized ones.

 Typically, a mini crib has a weight limit of 40 pounds, although some on the market can only safely hold 35 pounds, while others can hold up to 45 pounds.

-But again, it’s important to note that as sizes and materials vary, so it’s a good idea to refer to the manufacture’s manual to confirm the exact weight limit of your mini crib.
+But again, it’s important to note that as sizes and materials vary, so it’s a good idea to refer to the manufacture’s manual to confirm the exact limit of yours.

-Another word of caution is that a mini crib will usually have shorter rails, so if your child is on the taller side, you may need to transition them out of a mini crib before they can climb out themselves.
+Another word of caution is that a mini crib will usually have shorter rails, so if your child is on the taller side, you may need to transition them out of one before they can climb out themselves.